tapfortap/Documentation/plugins/titanium.md

 Want to use Tap for Tap with Titanium?
 We got you covered on both Android and iOS.

+Help make this plugin better.
+Head to https://github.com/tapfortap/Titanium, fork the repo and submit pull requests.

+Help make this documentation better.
+Head to https://github.com/tapfortap/Documentation fork the repo and update Titanium.md

 ## Preamble
 The Titanium Module was build and tested against Titanium 3.0.0GA.
 If you don't have plugin yet then [download it here](https://github.com/tapfortap/Titanium/raw/master/release/TapForTap-Titanium-1.1.0.zip).